KimJorgensen/KungFuFlash/3rd_party/ef3utils/readme.txt

 Note that Kung Fu Flash shows up as a standard serial port when connected to a PC not requiring any custom drivers to be installed.

+To activate the USB connection in this modified version you must press the Menu button to enter the Kung Fu Flash menu (not the Easy Flash 3 menu).
+You will then need to find the new serial connection:
+  * For Windows look for a new "Serial USB device ( COM x )" entry in the Device Manager under "Connections (COM & LPT)".
+For Windows 11 you may need to right click on your computer name at the top of the device list and enable legacy devices.
+  * For Linux run "sudo dmesg" immediately after plugging in the USB cable to see the name of the serial connection - e.g. /dev/ttyACM3

 ===============================================================================
 Following is the original readme: